 Federal Decree No. 78 of 1976 was repealed and replaced by the Etisalat Law, which established Etisalat as a corporation under law.
 The Etisalat Law gave Etisalat an exclusive right to provide fixed and wireless telecommunications services in the UAE and to provide such services between the UAE and other countries.
 The Etisalat Law also gave Etisalat the right to issue licences for manufacturing, owning, importing, using, fixing or operating telecommunications equipment (i.e., a regulatory function).
 Etisalat's authorised share capital as of the date of the Etisalat Law was set at AED 3,000,000,000 and the paid up capital of AED 1,500,000,000.
 The Etisalat Law allows the capital to be reduced or recapitalised in accordance with the procedures stipulated in the Articles of Association.
 Under the Articles of Association, these changes to Etisalat's capital require ministerial approval.
-The Etisalat Law provided that the UAE Government is required to hold at least 60 per cent. of the share capital of Etisalat and shares may otherwise only be owned by UAE national individuals.
-The Etisalat Law exempted Etisalat from taxes and customs duties on machinery, equipment, raw materials, parts and accessories and all that it requires in order to carry out its operations, and from duties and taxes on rights of way on land which it requires for the extension of service lines or the construction of buildings or installations necessary for the management or supervision of these lines.
+The Etisalat Law provided that the UAE Government is required to hold at least 60 per cent. of the share capital of Etisalat from taxes and customs duties on machinery, equipment, raw materials, parts and accessories and all that it requires in order to carry out its operations, and from duties and taxes on rights of way on land which it requires for the extension of service lines or the construction of buildings or installations necessary for the management or supervision of these lines.